Oz1one/JavaBasic/README.md

 # JavaBasic

-Basic Java Practice
-JavaBasic Branch contains the projects for basic java practice and problem solving using basic java principles
+**JavaBasic** Branch contains the projects for basic java practice and problem solving using basic java principles